Entourage Sur le Lac Under Construction

 The table was set for nine.

 Two young chefs were hard at work in an improvised kitchen.
-That’s deer tartare being prepared on the left and a version of Caprese salad using only Quebec grown ingredients.
+That’s deer tartare being prepared on the left and a version of Caprese salad using only Quebec grown ingredients on the right.
 In addition there were oysters with a parmigiano and panko topping, gourmet cheeses from Charlevoix and Hamachi Carpaccio, all for starters.
 These were accompanied by a brilliant Pouilly Fuisée from Burgundy and a Frei Brothers cab from Sonoma.
 I’m sure by now you a really feeling sorry for the bunch of us.

 All of this was just a lead-in to the piece de resistance, an amazing Canadian Surf & Turf made from Ïles de la Madelaine lobster claws.